 Pie Crust

 - Cube the butter into ½" pieces and place in the freezer.
 In a bowl, add the water and some ice cubes and set aside.
 Using a food processor, add the flour and salt to the bowl and pulse to combine.
-Disperse the butter cold butter evenly over the flour around the bowl.
+Disperse the butter cold butter evenly over the flour around the bowl.3¼ cups all-purpose flour, 1 cup + 6 tablespoons unsalted butter, ⅔ cup water ice cold, 1 teaspoon kosher salt

 - Pulse the mixture until the butter reaches pea-sized pieces and looks crumbly.
-Add in the about half of the ice cold water, and pulse again until the dough starts to form a ball, adding more water as necessary until it presses together nicely, but it should not feel wet.
+Add in about half of the ice cold water (through the chute), and pulse again until the dough starts to form a ball, adding more water as necessary until it presses together nicely, but it should not feel wet.

 - Remove the dough, separate into two even pieces, then flatten into one-inch discs and wrap each piece of dough in plastic wrap.
 Place in the fridge for 1-2 hours.
 You will need both discs of dough for this recipe.

-- Once properly chilled, remove from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
-This will help you roll out your dough without it cracking.
-Lightly flour your rolling pin and work surface, then roll out one disc of dough until it’s about ⅛ inch thick and is at least 2 inches wider than your pie dish.
-Continue to lightly flour your surface if the dough begins to stick.
+- Once the dough is chilled, remove it from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
+This will help you roll out the dough without it cracking.
+Lightly flour a rolling pin and work surface, then roll out one disc of dough until it’s about ⅛ inch thick and is at least 2 inches wider than the pie dish.
+Continue to lightly flour the work surface and pin if the dough begins to stick.

-- Carefully transfer your dough to your pie dish, pressing it into place on the bottom and sides (there will be overhang), then place into the fridge.
+- Carefully transfer the dough to the pie dish, pressing it into place on the bottom and sides (there will be an overhang), then place it into the fridge.

-- While the bottom crust is in the fridge, roll out your second piece of dough following the same steps above.
-Using a ruler, cut your lattice strips evenly to the desired thickness.
-You can do this with a knife or pizza cutter.
-If you have never made a lattice crust before, I’d suggest watching this quick tutorial linked in the post.
+- While the bottom crust is in the fridge, roll out the second piece of dough following the same steps above.
+Using a ruler, cut the lattice strips evenly to the desired thickness (at least one inch).
+Do this with a knife or pizza cutter.

-- Preheat the oven to 425 F. Remove the pie from the fridge, and egg wash all parts of the crust.
-Sprinkle sliced almonds and turbinado sugar on top of the lattice, if using.
+- Preheat the oven to 425℉.
+Remove the pie from the fridge, and eggwash all parts of the lattice and crust.
+Sprinkle sliced almonds and turbinado sugar on top of the lattice, if using.¼ cup sliced almonds, 1 tablespoon turbinado sugar

 Leave a Reply